Dr Sarah Dodd

 - BA Chinese and International Relations

-I am Programme Manager for Chinese, and I teach modules on Chinese and East Asian culture, including fiction, cinema, and translation.
+I teach modules on world literature and on Chinese and East Asian culture, including fiction, cinema, and translation.

 Research groups and institutes